 - Become familiar with the Applied Learning and Career Center (W 115).
 Visit our website at www.sunybroome.edu/careercenter.

 - Identify the top 5 skills employers want from their candidates, and plan how you will attain these skills before graduation.
 If you get stuck, our office can help!

 - Scan the Occupational Outlook Handbook, which is filled with helpful information on hundreds of careers.
 Within each occupational field you may be preparing for, there are potentially many different jobs available.
 This is a great tool to discover these paths.

-- Pick up a copy of the “Job Search Handbook”, published by the BCC Job Placement Center.
+- Pick up a copy of the "Job Search Handbook", published by the SUNY Broome Applied Learning and Career Center.
 On page 26 you will find a skills assessment exercise.
 Do this exercise.
 You will be glad you did!
 By completing this exercise you will discover or confirm your key strengths and skills.
 These skills can be expanded upon on your resume.
 Which leads to,

 - Attend our annual job fair.
 It usually occurs on the first Thursday of April, though it depends on

 when the spring break takes place.
 This is your first chance to meet employers who are interested in your academic major.
 It also is your first major test of sharing your resume with employers.
 Understand that most employers attend to meet seniors and alumni, but freshmen can discover possible internships and part-time/summer job opportunities.
 Dress like you are going to a job interview, and do make sure your resume has been critiqued by someone you trust.
 You may email your resume to me at firstname.lastname@example.org.
 I will critique it and get it back to you in a timely fashion.

 - Join SUNY Broome clubs that can offer you leadership roles in the future.

 - Consider volunteering in the community.
 This presents great character building experiences, an avenue to develop job skills, an opportunity to give back to your community, and finally great resume material.